 Job seekers that complete the course will be connected to employment opportunities in Civil Construction.

-This is a four week course that includes 3 weeks of formal training (6 units of accredited training) and 4 days of work experience activities.
+This is a four week course that includes 3 weeks of training on campus, with classes held from 8.30am - 3.00pm, followed by 4 days of work experience activities.

 2021 course dates

 Please note If you are not eligible for fee free training, fees apply.

 These fees are estimates only and are for the entire course for students enrolling on a full-time basis.